mia-platform/documentation/docs/release-notes/platform_10-7-0_releasenotes.md

 #### Single View Creators

 The _Single View_ page has been updated with a new look for the Single View Creator section.
-This update features a clearer list of the microservices associated with the Single View, as well as a dedicated page for updating their configurations.
+This update features a clearer list of the Microservices associated with the Single View, as well as a dedicated page for updating their configurations.

 ### Bug Fix

 This version addressed a few bugs, here is a comprehensive list:
-* A bug on the No Code configuration caused the Undo/Redo button to not be available when deleting a projection
+* A bug on the No Code configuration caused the Undo/Redo button to not be available when deleting a Projection
 * The condition panel in the No Code configuration is now scrollable
 * In the ingestion storer (v1.3.2) the post-ingestion topics are optional when the forwarding of ingestion messages is disabled

-## Marketplace

-### Marketplace Updates

 ## Backoffice - 1.3.7